 - The UK Health Security Agency (UKHSA, previously Public Health England) first launched this National Norovirus and Rotavirus Bulletin in December 2020 to provide an overview of activity in England and temporarily replace the suspended Official Statistics national norovirus and rotavirus report.
-This weekly bulletin covers the 2 week period between 27 September and 10 October 2021 (reporting weeks 39 to 40). - 2.
+This weekly bulletin covers the 2 week period between 04 October and 17 October 2021 (reporting weeks 40 to 41). - 2.
 In England, decreased activity across all surveillance indicators continued through the first half of 2021, particularly for norovirus.
 The reasons for these reductions are considered to be multifactorial.
-The coronavirus (COVID-19) pandemic has led to many changes which have likely had a negative impact on surveillance indicators, but which have likely also resulted in reduced norovirus and rotavirus transmission. - 3.
-However, norovirus laboratory reports have been increasing since week 25 of 2021 and during weeks 39 and 40 the total number of reports was 12% higher than the average of the same period in the previous 5 seasons pre-COVID-19.
-The total number of reported enteric virus (EV) outbreaks has also been steadily increasing since week 14, 2021, the cumulative number of EV outbreaks reported up to week 40 of the 2021/2022 season is 28% higher than the average of the previous 5 seasons prior to the emergence of COVID-19.
+The COVID-19 pandemic has led to many changes which have likely had a negative impact on surveillance indicators, but which have likely also resulted in reduced norovirus and rotavirus transmission. - 3.
+Although norovirus laboratory reports have been increasing since week 25 of 2021, this has stabilised as during weeks 40 and 41.
+The total number of reports were comparable to average of the same period in the previous 5 seasons pre-COVID-19.
+The total number of reported enteric virus (EV) outbreaks have also increased since week 14, 2021, with the cumulative number of EV outbreaks reported up to week 41 of the 2021/22 season 24% higher than the average of the previous 5 seasons prior to the emergence of COVID-19.
+However, EV outbreak reports have been decreasing since week 38, with the total reports in weeks 40-41 being 16% lower than those 2 weeks across the same period in the previous 5 seasons.
 Throughout the 2021/2022 season to date the majority of EV outbreaks have been reported in educational settings rather than care homes which were the most frequently reported setting during the same period in the 5 previous seasons pre-COVID-19.
 The National Norovirus Surveillance Team will continue to closely monitor all available surveillance data to ensure early detection of any further unusual norovirus activity, including potential novel strain emergences or replacement events. - 4.
 UKHSA's Enteric Virus Unit (EVU) provides a norovirus characterisation service to support national surveillance and monitor the diversity of circulating strains.
 To enable effective molecular surveillance during this period it is crucial that samples are obtained from suspected norovirus cases or outbreaks for laboratory confirmation and then norovirus-positive samples are referred on to EVU for characterisation.